 I. Pharmaceutical Sciences Division (PSD) Graduate Student Orientation

 Several orientations are scheduled for new Pharmaceutical Sciences graduate students, held in the August prior to the beginning of the fall semester.
-The Graduate Program Coordinator (GPC) will be in communication regarding the dates for these events, which vary year to year.
+The Graduate Program Manager (GPM) will be in communication regarding the dates for these events, which vary year to year.

 - Teaching Assistant Orientation